johncmerfeld/GradingSystem/README.md

 # GradingSystem
-Final project for Object-Oriented Development at Boston University
+Final project for Object-Oriented Development at Boston University.
+A fully-functional end-to-end grading system for Professor Papadakis-Kanaris.

 ## To run: